paduagroup/fftool/README.md

         fftool.py 40 ethanol.zmat 300 spce.zmat --rho 40.0 --lammps

-    If no force field information is given explicitly in the molecule files, those atoms will ba assigned a default LJ potential with parameters zeroed.
-The input files for MD simulations will have to be edited manually to include the correct potential function and parameters for the material.
+    If no force field information is given explicitly in the molecule files, a default LJ potential with parameters zeroed will be assigned.
+No terms for bonds, angles or torsions will be created.
+This is suitable when working with non-additive, bond-order or other potentials often used for materials.
+The input files for MD simulations will have to be edited manually to include an interaction potential for the material.

 References